 Watching a giant redfish slowly swim down a shallow bank only to intercept its path is one of the most visibly exciting ways to catch bull redfish in Louisiana, and it happens all summer long!

-Every angler needs to see why Louisiana is truly a year-around fishery.
-With a multitude of species to target, and trophy fish in the mix, the summer rarely disappoints.
+Every angler needs to see why Louisiana is truly a year-round fishery.
+With a multitude of species to target and trophy fish in the mix, the summer rarely disappoints.